yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 {% info %}
-This page coveres additional details about the BasicProcessingUnitContainer which are not covered in depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink page, the previous page should be read before this one.
+This page coveres additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container](./basic-processing-unit-container.html) page, the previous page should be read before this one.
 {% endinfo %}

 # Configuring The Container Automatic Scanning

-By default, the container will look for depanlinkbasic processing unit componentstengahlink#basiccomponentsbelakanglink, depanlinkremote servicetengahlink#servicesbelakanglink and depanlinkevent listener containertengahlink#eventcontainersbelakanglink and instantiate and manage these components if found.
+By default, the container will look for [basic processing unit components](#basiccomponents), [remote service](#services) and [event listener container](#eventcontainers) and instantiate and manage these components if found.
 This behavior can be enabled or disabled by configuring the container in the following manner:

 {% highlight xml %}